Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * CNC 5 axis AC or BC, head/head, head/table or table/table
 * CoreXY or CoreXZ with AC or BC rotational axes.
 Z can move the table or the head similar to a CNC
 * Pentarod or Open5x like
-* 5BarParallelScara with AC or BC rotational axes (planned)
+* 5BarParallelScara 5 axis version

 Those types have in common
 - three linear axes for XYZ position without orientation (rotary) change.
 Part of the XYZ may be rotary (e. g. the 5 Bar Scara)